- Camp Info

 Will I have to attend an interview?

 To become a lead volunteer you will be required to take part in a phone interview.
-Phone interviews will be conducted in late April into early May.
+For Fall 2021 hiring, phone interviews will be conducted in late October.
 If you are in good standing you will not be required to attend a regular in person interview.

 I applied to be an instructor, do I have to apply to be a lead volunteer as well?